When is the best time to book a cheap flight?

 Airfares vary continuously in response of changes in supply and demand.

 Supply is largely determined by yield management policies of the airlines.
-In order to optimize their earnings in a very competitive market, airlines canceled he commissions they paid to travel agencies, dramatically cut their overhead, changed flight schedules, more actively matched aircraft size to demand, and cut or shared some flights.
+In order to optimize their earnings in a very competitive market, airlines canceled he commissions they paid to travel agencies, dramatically cut their overhead, changed flight schedules, more actively matched aircraft size to demand, and closed or shared some flights.

 Furthermore, when selling air tickets, they follow a price policy aiming to fill up the planes as fast as possible at the best prices.